JanX2/ShortcutRecorder/README.md

 ### Integrating using a git submodule and adding it as a framework

 1. Add ShortcutRecorder to your project using git submodules.
-Alternatievly download the sources from the repository site.
+Alternatively download the sources from the repository site.

     `git submodule add git://github.com/Kentzo/ShortcutRecorder.git`
-2. Next, add ShortcutRecorder.xcodeproj to your workspace via Xcode ([Apple docs](https://developer.apple.com/library/mac/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_Project_to_a_Workspace.html)).
+2. Next, add `ShortcutRecorder.xcodeproj` to your workspace via Xcode ([Apple docs](https://developer.apple.com/library/mac/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_Project_to_a_Workspace.html)).
 Don't have a workspace?
 No problem, just add ShortcutRecorder.xcodeproj via the "Add Files to" dialog.
 3. Ensure that your target is linked against the ShortcutRecorder or/and PTHotKey frameworks ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html#//apple_ref/doc/uid/TP40010155-CH17)).
 Desired frameworks will be listed under *Workspace*.
-4. Now it's time to make frameworks part of your app.
-To do this, you need to add custom Build Phase ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html)).
+4. Now it's time to make the frameworks part of your app.
+To do this, you need to add a custom Build Phase ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html)).
 Remember to set *Destination* to *Frameworks* and clean up *Subpath*.
-5. Finally, ensure your app will find frameworks upon start.
-Open Build Settings of your target, look up *Runtime Search Paths*.
+5. Finally, we need to ensure that your app will find the frameworks upon start.
+Open the Build Settings of your target, look up *Runtime Search Paths*.
 Add `@executable_path/../Frameworks` to the list of paths.

 ### Integrating using a CocoaPods dependency